-1. TITLE: Early retirement, redundancy and retrenchment

-2. PURPOSE:

-To specify the action to be taken and the conditions and entitlements applying to public service employees in relation to an early retirement package, redundancy package or retrenchment package.

-3. LEGISLATIVE Section 54(1) of the Public Service Act 2008.
+1. TITLE: Early retirement, redundancy and retrenchment 2.
+PURPOSE: To specify the action to be taken and the conditions and entitlements applying to public service employees in relation to an early retirement package, redundancy package or retrenchment package.
+3. LEGISLATIVE PROVISION: Section 54(1) of the Public Service Act 2008.
+4. APPLICATION: This Directive applies to all public service employees except - employees engaged on a temporary basis under sections 147 or 148 of the Public Service Act 2008; or employees engaged on a casual basis under sections 147 or 148 of the Public Service Act 2008; or employees on contracts under the Public Service Act 2008; or employees whose employment is terminated in accordance with disciplinary action, or retirement because of mental or physical incapacity.
+NOTE - Officers under section 122 contracts who revert to tenured public service employment will regain their eligibility under this directive on reversion.

-4. APPLICATION:

-This Directive applies to all public service employees except - employees engaged on a temporary basis under sections 147 or 148 of the Public Service Act 2008; or

-• employees engaged on a casual basis under sections 147 or 148 of the Public Service Act 2008; or

-• employees on contracts under the Public Service Act 2008\; or

-• employees whose employment is terminated in accordance with disciplinary action, or retirement because of mental or physical incapacity.

-\NOTE - Officers under section 122 contracts who revert to tenured public service employment will regain their eligibility under this directive on reversion.

 5. STANDARD: The entitlements and requirements prescribed in Schedules A and B apply.

-6. EFFECTIVE DATE: This directive is to operate from 2 July 2012.

-This Directive can be varied by -

-• The Minister responsible for industrial relations; or

-Legislation.

-8. INCONSISTENCY: Sections 51 and 52 of the Public Service Act 2008 and sections 686 and 687 of the regulation or industrial instrument.

-Industrial Relations Act 1999 apply when there is an inconsistency between an act,

-9. SUPERSEDES: Directive 17/09 "Early Retirement, redundancy and retrenchment"
+6. EFFECTIVE DATE: This directive is to operate from 10 September 2012 .
+7. VARIATION: This Directive can be varied by - The Minister responsible for industrial relations; or Legislation.
+8. INCONSISTENCY: Sections 51 and 52 of the Public Service Act 2008 and sections 686 and 687 of the Industrial Relations Act 1999 apply when there is an inconsistency between an act, regulation or industrial instrument.
+9. SUPERSEDES: Directive 04/12 "Early Retirement, redundancy and retrenchment"